ghartsel/GX-Kernel/content/metrics-mem.md

 The kernel dynamically allocates blocks of this memory to tasks at initialization.
 The size is defined in the configuration file.
-The kernel never makes the location available to a task that does not
+The kernel never makes the location available to a task that doesn't
 \"own\" the partition.

 The kernel never accesses this area, except during the initialization